davepinch/pinchy.cc/content/topics/religion/four-corners-of-the-world/en.wikipedia.org.md

 ---
-title: "Four corners of the world (en.wikipedia.org)"
+title: "Four corners of the world (Wikipedia)"
 excerpt: >-
   Several cosmological and mythological systems portray **four corners of the world** or **four quarters of the world** corresponding approximately to the four points of the compass (or the two solstices and two equinoxes).
 At the center may lie a sacred mountain, garden, world tree, or other beginning-point of creation.
 Often four rivers run to the four corners of the world, and water or irrigate the four quadrants of Earth.
 retrieved: 2024-04-01